Study Abroad FAQ, All Your Questions Answered

 When you apply be sure to also check out our scholarships page.
 YFU has been selected to administer more government and corporate scholarships than any other high school exchange program.
 With 200 full and partial scholarships awarded to help students’ dreams of travel and learning become realities, there’s bound to be one you’re eligible for!

 Have an idea or need some help getting started?
-Contact one of our Admissions Counselors at email@example.com or 1.800.TEENAGE.
+Contact one of our Representatives at firstname.lastname@example.org or 1.800.TEENAGE.

 + The Global Impact